OlivierGeorgeon/osoyoo/docs/Easy_to_Read_Overview.md

 -Open up the Arduino IDE (similar to above in earlier steps) but this time click Sketch, Library, Add ZIP Library, select WiFiEsp-master.zip

--This worked quite well on laptop:
+-This worked quite well on my computer:

 ![addlibrary](addlibrary.png)

---wi-Fi Software--
+--Wi-Fi Software--

 Just like the other Steps above (i.e., "Lessons" in the Osoyoo manual) there is demo software that will work with the Wi-Fi shield in your robotic car.

--The link shown in the manual works fine -- you will have folder containing m2-lesson5.ino which will work with the Arduino development environment (IDE).
+-The link shown in the manual works fine -- you will download a folder containing m2-lesson5.ino which will work with the Arduino development environment (IDE).
 The manual also shows you what some of the Arduino IDE screens will look like.

 -Unlike the other lessons, in this lesson there is a lesson5a and a lesson5b software demos.
 In the lesson5a demo the Wi-Fi board on the robot car becomes the Wi-Fi access point ("hotspot" is the term used by the Osoyoo manual) and your cellphone (aghhhh.... let's hope Osoyoo created a valid app for Android this time :) becomes the client.
 In the lesson5b demo the Wi-Fi board on the robot car becomes a node (i.e., a client) in the LAN where the robot car is operating -- we will specify the LAN's router's Wi-Fi SSID and password to the robot car, but still end up using the cellphone app to control the car (agghhh.... given what I wrote above let's hope Osoyoo created working apps for Android this time :)

--OK.... it is usually simpler for a device to become a hotspot (i.e., simpler from the software creation point of view; many new products on Kickstarter, for example, just have their Internet-enabled device become a hotspot so they don't have to worry about logging into a LAN which always becomes more complicated than it sounds due to security layers on some LANs) thus let's choose lesson5a software where the Wi-Fi car becomes the hotspot.
+-OK.... it is usually simpler for a device to become a hotspot (i.e., simpler from the software creation point of view; many new products on Kickstarter start-up innovation site, for example, just have their Internet-enabled device become a hotspot so they don't have to worry about logging into a LAN (which always becomes more complicated than it sounds due to security layers on some LANs).
+Thus let's choose lesson5a software where the Wi-Fi car becomes the hotspot.

 -(I would have chosen the option where I don't have to use a mobile phone app, but given that both 5a and 5b use an Osoyoo mobile phone app, let's go with lesson5a demo.)